pidupuis/blog/source/about/index.md

 Holding a Master's degree in both Biology and Computer Sciences, I spent 6 months working in universities abroad, 1 year in a French leading pharmaceutical company, 1 year in the largest fundamental science agency in Europe, 1 year as a software QA manager for a Google partner and I am currently an R&D engineer in a Technology Innovation Institute in Microbiology and Infectiology.

-To report mistakes, suggest topics or everything else, feel free to email me.
+That said, I failed sometimes, and I plan to do it more often.
+To report mistakes, tell me I'm wrong, suggest topics or everything else, feel free to contact me.